 Pelvic ultrasound in gynecology can provide needed information about the size, location, and structure of pelvic masses, and may be used to diagnose and assist in the treatment of the following conditions: abnormalities in the anatomic structure of the uterus, including endometrial conditions; fibroid tumors (benign growths), masses, cysts, and other types of tumors within the pelvis; presence and position of an intrauterine contraceptive device (IUD); pelvic inflammatory disease (PID) and other types of inflammation or infection and postmenopausal bleeding.

-A saline ultrasound is a special ultrasound procedure with Dr. Hayes or Sharon and our Sono Tech.
+A saline ultrasound is a special ultrasound procedure with Dr. Hayes and our Sono Tech.
 It feels most like a combination of a vaginal ultrasound and a pap smear.
 Using a speculum to see the cervix, a tiny straw is passed painlessly into the endometrial cavity of the uterus (where our periods come from).
 We use a small amount of sterile water to outline the walls of the cavity, looking for polyps or fibroids in the cavity.
 This procedure only takes about 2 minutes to complete.
 It is helpful when there is irregular or heavy bleeding, or when ultrasound measurements of the endometrial lining look thickened.
 Occasionally there is a very mild cramping, but mostly it is actually neat to see the inside walls of your own uterus.
 You will be told what the finding s are as the test is being done.
 You can continue your regular activities right after the test.